biojava/biojava.github.io/_wikis/Main_Page.md

 Thanks
 ------

+The [open-bio](http://www.open-bio.org/) servers reside in in a Tier 1 Boston area colocation facility.
+Infrastructure geeks can see pictures of the colocation cage and the new OBF servers online at this URL:
+[1](http://bioteam.net/gallery/bioteamBDC) -- those servers also host
+EMBOSS FTP/CVS and mailing lists.

-The [open-bio](http://www.open-bio.org/) servers reside in Cambridge, Massachusetts USA with colocation facilities and internet bandwidth donated by [Wyeth](http://www.wyeth.com/) Research.
-We would like to thank Chris Dagdigian from [The Bioteam](http://www.bioteam.net/) for maintaining the bio\* servers.
+We would like to thank Chris Dagdigian from [The Bioteam](http://www.bioteam.net/) for providing and maintaining the bio\* servers.

 Please see [documentation on customizing the interface](http://meta.wikipedia.org/wiki/MediaWiki_i18n) and the